 - Students are encouraged to work on the research project by team

-- The project will be concluded by its grading phase, grading will rely on
+- The project will be concluded by

 - a detailed slide presentation

 to be completed in due time sometime in May.

 - The course schedule will follow the "Course Content" above, as time allows, and with much flexibility as to the topics and the time spent on a topic, depending on the difficulty, students' interest, etc.

 - Phase 1: Introduction to this 14 week course